Tomahawk Steak: Doing It Right

 Resting is done to let the meat cook properly, resulting in a uniform center-to-crust color distribution.
 At the end of the day, it’s all about the juice.
 The muscle fibers relax as they cool, and allow for more moisture retention.
 This means less spillage when you slice.

 5 minutes of resting per steak- covered in foil and on a cutting board – is plenty.
-Loosely wrap it to let it cool without losing too much heat too fast.
+This is achieved best by loosely wrapping it to let it cool without losing too much heat too fast.
 You’re aiming for a 49 ℃ center when carving, regardless of your preferred overall steak temperature.
-Out comes the thermometer again.
-Told you it was helpful.
+Then, out comes the thermometer again – told you it was helpful.

 Once your tomahawk steak is nice and rested, it’s time to slice it up.

 To get that chewy dewy nonsense and throw it out the window, all you gotta do is – yes – carve against the grain.

 Have You Done It Right?

 How do you know you haven’t made a complete mess of your first tomahawk?

 For starters, it has to taste good.
 Then, you want a center that reflects your taste preference.
 Finally, you want it to blow everyone’s socks off.